 Source Map: you’re looking at it

-My own scheme, which I made exclusively for this inventory (back when there were only four examples, so I needed something to bulk the list up).
+My own scheme, which I made just for this inventory (back when there were only four examples, so I needed something to bulk the list up).
 It is inspired by the colors on the surface of Mars.
 Due to atmospheric effects, the Red Planet is actually mostly red only if you’re looking at it from space.
 It’s more brown & tan on the surface, at least if the photos from Curiosity are any indication.
 I did make the low areas a little reddish just to contrast with the yellow highlands.

 Adrian Leung, 2020